A swarm of reporters surrounded J.W. Walsh during Oklahoma State's Cotton Bowl Media Day at AT&T Stadium Monday.

 “Anytime you win games, there's no reason to be negative or be upset about anything,” Walsh said.
 “That's why it's the greatest sport on earth, because it's a team game and it's a team sport.
 For us to have success like we've been having, that's been the biggest key.”

-Walsh said he doesn’t remember much about the moment he was benched against TCU — “it was a few months ago,” he said.
-But Chelf and Walsh are genuine friends, and both have said that’s made it easier for them to support each other during another season with major quarterback changes.
+Walsh said he doesn't remember much about the moment he was pulled after throwing two first-half interceptions against TCU — “it was a few months ago,” he said.
+But Chelf and Walsh are genuine friends, and both have said that's made it easier for them to support each other during another season with major quarterback changes.